Kingsford to Centennial Park walking & cycling

 Background

-The project, developed by Randwick City Council and being delivered by Transport for NSW, is part of a $240 million investment by the Australian and NSW Governments to fix congestion hotspots, expand the cycling network and help the economic recovery from COVID-19.
+The project, developed by Randwick City Council and being delivered by Transport for NSW, was part of a $240 million investment by the Australian and NSW Governments to fix congestion hotspots, expand the cycling network and help the economic recovery.

 The cycleway will connect the Kingsford Light Rail terminus to the Centennial Park cycleway at Alison Road, Randwick.
 It will also connect to Randwick City Council’s planned cycleway between South Coogee and Kingsford.